Environmental and Sustainability Studies

 At the College of Charleston, our Environmental and Sustainability Studies Program can help you make sense of important issues that confront the future of society, and that knowledge can give you an edge in the professional world or graduate school.
 By combining courses in the natural sciences (geology, physics, biology and chemistry) with those in the social sciences (anthropology, psychology, political science, sociology) and the humanities (religious studies, philosophy, women and gender studies, history, literature) — as well as studies in economics, art history and math — this program offers an appreciation for environmental issues on a local, national and international scale.
 The program also offers opportunities for hands-on research that are potentially unlimited.
 Projects our students have done include:

 - investigating the effects of coastal erosion on the wildlife habitat of nearby barrier islands.

 - undertaking energy audits of the College’s entire campus.

 - studying the ecological benefits of small-scale refinements in mass-transit systems.

-The faculty who teach our environmental studies courses represent a cross section of expertise, spanning areas as diverse as ethnobotany, natural disasters, environmental justice and the documentation of cultural landscapes.
+The committed faculty who teach our environmental and sustainability studies courses represent a cross section of expertise, spanning areas as diverse as ethnobotany, natural disasters, air pollution, cultural values about the environment, sustainable urban design, and the intersection of race, gender, class and environmental justice issues.
 And, in this program, internships are key.
 Recently, our students interned with:

 - the City of Charleston’s planning department (helping develop its 180-page sustainability plan).